Healthy Homes Assessment Moera

 Draught Stopping Moera

-Draughts may lead to low temperatures inside homes.
-A draughty house costs more to heat, which results in wasting energy and incurring higher costs.
+Draughts are a major cause of less temperature in homes.
+A draughty home costs more to heat, meaning wasting energy and incurring higher costs.

-There is no require to block off gaps or holes which are part of the construction.
-For instance, small gaps around windows and doors could be required to allow movement of the building as the home heats and cools, so that they can still be shut and opened, rather than being stuck.
-We will inspect every window and door in your Healthy Homes assessment of your rental property.
+There is no require to block up intentional holes or gaps that are part of the building.
+For instance, small gaps around windows and doors could be required to allow for the movement of the building when the household gets warmer and cooler, so that they can still be closed and opened instead of than securing.
+We will check every window and door as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections